325K.05 Licensure and qualifications of certification authorities.

 (7) register its business organization with the secretary, unless the applicant is a governmental entity or is otherwise prohibited from registering;

 (8) require a potential subscriber to appear in person before the certification authority, or an agent of the certification authority, to prove the subscriber's identity before a certificate is issued to the subscriber; and

 (9) comply with all further licensing requirements established by rule by the secretary.

 The secretary may, by rule, establish standards by which the in-person registration required in clause (8) may be waived.

 Subd.
 2. License procedures.
 The secretary must issue a license to a certification authority that:

 (2) applies in writing to the secretary for a license; and

 (3) pays a filing fee adopted by rule by the secretary.

 Subd.
-5. Local authorities.
-The secretary may recognize by rule the licensing or authorization of certification authorities by local, metropolitan, or regional governmental entities, provided that those licensing or authorization requirements are substantially similar to those of this state.
+5. Other authorities.
+The secretary may recognize by rule the licensing or authorization of certification authorities by non-Minnesota governmental entities, provided that those licensing or authorization requirements are substantially similar to those of this state.
 If licensing by another governmental entity is so recognized: